Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Introduction

 \section{Introduction}

 In this paper, we consider convex constrained optimization problems of the form

-where $\Xset{}$ is a compact convex set and $f$ is a convex differentiable function.
-A particularly interesting class of first-order methods for this setting are Conditional Gradient (CG) or Frank-Wolfe (FW) methods \citep{polyak66cg,frank1956algorithm}.
-One major advantage of these methods is that they only access $\Xset{}$ by calling a Linear Minimization Oracle (LMO) optimizing linear subproblems over the set and constructing solutions as convex combinations of the resulting vertices.
-In particular, these methods avoid costly projection steps while ensuring an $\mathcal{O}(1/t)$ convergence rate in general and linear convergence in specific settings.
+where $\Xset{}$ is a compact, convex set and $f$ is a convex, differentiable function.
+A particularly interesting family of first-order methods for this setting is the class of Conditional Gradient (CG) or Frank-Wolfe (FW) methods \citep{polyak66cg,frank1956algorithm}.
+One major advantage of these methods is that they access $\Xset{}$ only through a Linear Minimization Oracle (LMO), which solves linear subproblems over the set.
+The methods then construct solutions as convex combinations of the vertices returned by the LMO.
+In particular, these methods avoid costly projection steps while ensuring an $\mathcal{O}(1/t)$ convergence rate in general and linear convergence rates in specific settings.

-Over the years, several FW variants were designed to exploit the so-called \emph{active set}, i.e., the set of vertices constructing the current iterate, the oldest and most well-known being the Away-step Frank-Wolfe (AFW) \citep{guelat1986some}.
-By storing the set of vertices and their weights in the convex combination, these methods reduce the number of LMO calls significantly and reach linear convergence rates on polytopes under some conditions where standard FW remains at a rate of $\Omega(1/t)$.
-Furthermore, they have been shown to produce sparse solutions (constructed as convex combinations of few iterates), which motivated the strong interest in FW methods for sparse optimization and machine learning applications.
-The Fully-Corrective Frank-Wolfe (FCFW) algorithm presented in some form in \citet{wolfe1976normpoint,holloway1974extension} and coined in \citet{lacoste15} drives this approach to its limit by computing a minimizer of the objective over the convex hull of the active set after each FW step.
-Besides its favorable convergence properties, FCFW is also known to produce sparse solutions.
-Furthermore, \citet{zhou2018limitedKelly} showed that an FCFW variant can be viewed as dual to a limited-memory version of Kelley's cutting plane method, a connection that has been exploited in multiple other contexts (see, e.g., \citet{mazanti2024nonsmooth,oustry2024convex,besancon2024frankwolfealgorithmoraclebasedrobust}).
-Nonetheless, FCFW is often computationally impractical since minimizing over the convex hull of the active set can be as hard as the original problem.
+Over the years, several FW variants have been designed to exploit the so-called \emph{active set}, i.e., the vertices used to form the current iterate, the oldest and best-known variant being the Away-step Frank-Wolfe (AFW) \citep{guelat1986some}.
+By maintaining the convex combination, these methods significantly reduce the number of LMO calls.
+Furthermore, they achieve accelerated convergence rates on polytopes for sharp functions, whereas standard FW remains at a rate of $\Omega(1/t)$.
+Additionally, they have been shown to produce sparse solutions (constructed as convex combinations of a few iterates), which motivated strong interest in FW methods for sparse optimization and machine learning applications.
+The Fully-Corrective Frank-Wolfe (FCFW) algorithm, presented in some form in \citet{wolfe1976normpoint,holloway1974extension} and named in \citet{lacoste15}, drives the corrective paradigm to its limit by computing a minimizer of the objective over the convex hull of the active set after each FW step.
+Besides its favorable convergence properties and sparsity of solutions, FCFW is also closely related to column-generation and cutting-plane methods \citep{vinyes2017fast,zhou2018limitedKelly}.
+Nonetheless, FCFW is often computationally impractical since minimizing over the convex hull of the active set can be computationally as hard as the original problem.